thegreatgabuza/Deployment2/README.md

 ## Features
 - ASP.NET Core MVC architecture
-- Continuous Deployment with GitHub Actions
-- Azure App Service hosting
+- Continuous Deployment with Azure App Service

 ## Prerequisites
 Before you begin, ensure you have the following installed: